sobti/TSAI/S15/readme.md

         - No of image in mask image: 400000
         - No of image in depth image: 400000

-   - After creating the dataset copy the Modular code  to your directory:
+   - After creating the dataset ,copy the entire directory Modular to your drive:

      [Google Drive](https://drive.google.com/open?id=1HNaIk27unwtBCykzPh5lTsIaOKKkMAGF)